-Inquiry Lab: Equations with Variables on Each Side; Lesson 4 and 5 $\,$
+Inquiry Lab: Equations with Variables on Each Side; Lesson 4 and $5\,$

-Projected Time Grade 7 Math Adv Unit 8: Linear Equations in Two Variables Allotment: 13 Days Split across Semester 1 & 2 Standards/Learning Goals: Content Limits, Assessment Types, Calculator Numbers in items must be rational numbers MAFS.8.EE.2.5 Graph proportional relationships, interpreting the unit Calculator: YES rate as the slope of the graph.
-Compare two different proportional Equation Editor relationships represented in different ways.
-For example, compare a GRID distance-time graph to a distance-time equation to determine which • Matching Item Multiple Choice of two moving objects has greater speed.
-Multiselect Open Response All triangles must be right triangles and on a MAFS.8.EE.2.6 Use similar triangles to explain why the slope m is the coordinate grid. same distance between two distinct points on a non-vertical line in Numbers in items must be rational numbers. the coordinate plane; derive the equation y = mx for a line through Functions must be linear. the origin and the equation y = mx + b for a line intercepting the Calculator: YES Editing Task Choice vertical axis at b.
-Equation Editor GRID Hot Text Matching Item Multiple Choice Multiselect Open Response Table Item MAFS.8.EE.3.8 Analyze and solve pairs of simultaneous linear Numbers in items must be rational numbers.
-Coefficients of equations in standard form must be equations. integers. a.
-Understand that solutions to a system of two linear equations Items written for MAFS.8.EE.3.8a must include the in two variables correspond to points of intersection of their graph or the equations.
-Equations in items written for MAFS.8.EE.3.8a must graphs, because points of intersection satisfy both equations be given in slope-intercept form. simultaneously.
-Calculator: YES Editing Task Choice b.
-Solve systems of two linear equations in two variables Equation Editor algebraically, and estimate solutions by graphing the GRID equations.
+Semester 2 Unit 8: Linear Equation s in Two \ Varia ables 15 days: 1/21 - 2/10 Standards/Learning Goals: Content Limits, Assessment Types, Calculator MAFS.8.EE.2.5 Graph proportional relationships, interpreting the unit rate as the slope of the graph.
+Compare two different proportional relationships represented in different ways.
+For example, compare a distance-time graph to a distance-time equation to determine which of two moving objects has greater speed. or e Calcula Contex tor: YES t: ALLOWAB MAFS.8.EE.2.6 Use similar triangles to explain why the slope m is the same distance between two distinct points on a non-vertical line in the coordinate plane; derive the equation $y = mx$ for a line through the origin and the equation $y = mx + b$ for a line intercepting the vertical axis at b . ertical line line • N • F Calcula oordinate gri umbers in ite unctions mus tor: YES t: ALLOWABI ems must be rational numbers.
+It be linear.
+MAFS.8.EE.3.8 Analyze ar equations. d solve pairs of simultaneous line ear • C oefficients of ems must be rational numbers. equations in standard form must a.
+Understand that solutions to a system of two linear equations in two variables correspond to points of intersection of their graphs, because points of intersection satisfy both equations simultaneously. rsection • It grown of the second of th raph or the e quations in it nust be given tor: YES ems written for MAFS.8.EE.3.8a in slope-intercept form. b.
+Solve systems of two linear equations in two variables algebraically, and estimate solutions by graphing the equations.
 Solve simple cases by inspection.
-For example, Hot Text 3x + 2y = 5 and 3x + 2y = 6 have no solution because • Matching Item Multiple Choice 3x + 2y cannot simultaneously be 5 and 6.
-Open Response c.
-Solve real-world and mathematical problems leading to two linear equations in two variables.
-For example, given coordinates for two pairs of points, determine whether the line through the first pair of points intersects the line through the second pair.
+For example, $3x + 2y = 5$ and $3x + 2y = 6$ have no solution because $3x + 2y$ cannot simultaneously be 5 and 6. ne rample, Contex t: ALLOWAB LE linear equations i coordinates for tv nd mathematical problems leading two variables.
+For example, give to pairs of points, determine when the limits pair of points intersects the limits of pair. en ther the